rockstor/rockstor-doc/contribute.rst

 delete one, or change fields of an existing model.
 After editing models you need to create a migration and apply it.

-We use `South <http://south.aeracode.org/>`_ to manage database migrations.
-Due to the fact that running south to generate migrations requires all dependencies installed, it is easier to generate the migration on your VM and copy the migration file back to your laptop and add it in git once you are satisfied.
+We used `South <http://south.aeracode.org/>`_ to manage database migrations for a while, but since updating to Django 1.8, migrations are natively supported.
+The steps have changed only slightly.
+Generate the migration on your VM and copy the migration file back to your laptop and add it in git once you are satisfied.

 For model changes in storageadmin application, create a migration file using
 ::

-        [root@build_vm ]# /path/to/build_dir/bin/django schemamigration storageadmin --auto
+        [root@build_vm ]# /path/to/build_dir/bin/django makemigrations storageadmin

 The above command generates a migration file in /path/to/build_dir/src/rockstor/storageadmin/migrations/ Apply the migration with::

-        [root@build_vm ]# /path/to/build_dir/bin/django migrate storageadmin --database=default
+        [root@build_vm ]# /path/to/build_dir/bin/django migrate storageadmin

 For model changes in the smart_manager application, create a migration file using
 ::

-        [root@build_vm ]# /path/to/build_dir/bin/django schemamigration smart_manager --auto
+        [root@build_vm ]# /path/to/build_dir/bin/django makemigrations smart_manager

 Run the migration with
 ::

-        [root@build_vm ]# /path/to/build_dir/bin/django migrate smart_manager --database=smart_manager
+        [root@build_vm ]# /path/to/build_dir/bin/django migrate --database=smart_manager smart_manager

 .. _shipchanges: